The Musket Room: Accolades

-The restaurant won a Michelin Star after four months of operation, joining the Michelin Guide in 2014.
+The restaurant won a Michelin star after four months of operation, joining the Michelin Guide in 2014.

 Mary Attea was nominated for the James Beard Award for Best chef: New York State in 2023.
 Junghyun Park of Atomix ultimately won.

 In 2023, in a rare occurrence, several Michelin star chefs dined together at the restaurant including Mary Attea and Camari Mick as well as Malyna Si of Orlando's famous restaurant Capa.

-In October 2025, Netflix aired a series entitled Knife Edge: Chasing Michelin Stars, in which The Musket Room was featured and viewers see Chef Mary Attea's journey to maintain her Michelin Star for The Musket Room.
-The restaurant has continued to hold their Michelin Star rating.
+In October 2025, Apple TV aired a series entitled Knife Edge: Chasing Michelin Stars, in which The Musket Room was featured and viewers see chef Mary Attea's journey to maintain her Michelin star for The Musket Room.
+The restaurant lost it's Michelin star rating in 2026.